Ravenstine/Ravenstine.github.io/README.md

 ```

 ### Using SVG images
-Images that are part of the kpcc-design-system project are available as one central SVG sprite with each image consisting of a SVG `<symbol>`.
+Images that are part of the kpcc.style project are available as one central SVG sprite with each image consisting of a SVG `<symbol>`.
 To use these images, you can use the SVG `xlink` attribute as follows:
 ```
   <svg class="icon">
     <use xlink:href="/public/img/scpr-sprite.svg#i-share"/>